Eslam-Rizk/Elite-DriveGuard/README.md

 who've helped make this project possible, and also to Eng.
 Ahmed Abdelghafar whose FOTA code was customized to meet project's specifications.

+## License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Contact